Papierfabriek Louis De Naeyer

 THE ABANDONED FACTORY IN BELGIUM

-This is the abandoned paper factory built by industrialist Louis De Naeyer in the city of Willebroek.
+This is the abandoned paper factory built by industrialist Louis De Naeyer in the city of Willebroek, a municipality located in the Belgian province of Antwerp.
+The company that was established in 1860 and eventually went bankrupt in 2004.

 In 1860 De Naeyer asked the municipality of Willebroek a permit to build a paper mill with two steam engines on a piece of land located along the canal.
 The factory make paper pulp with straw as raw material that was brought in by ship from the Netherlands.

-Willebroek in 1860 was a rural town with no industry except eight breweries.
-The city then counted 3.520 inhabitants, located at 1.185 homes.
+Willebroek in 1860 was a rural town with no industry except eight breweries, the city then counted 3.520 inhabitants, located at 1.185 homes.
+Willebroek is linked to Brussels by the Willebroek Canal.
 Stimulated by Louis De Naeyer, Willebroek changed from a farming community into an industrial town.

-In the early 1970s there was eight tons of paper pulp produced every day.
-A working day lasted about 12 to 14 hours for both men and women.
+In the early 1970s there were eight tons of paper pulp produced every day, a working day lasted about 12 to 14 hours for both men and women.
 Around 1975 the mill produced about 40 tons of paper pulp a day.
 The war between France and Germany led to a lack of straw.
-Therefore De Naeyer experimented with softwood.
+Therefore, De Naeyer experimented with softwood.
 The wood fibers were boiled in a solution of calcium bisulfite and to make paper of dough.

-Louis De Naeyer also built houses for his workers.
-He also built a bakery, library and a kindergarten for the workers.
+The company also built houses for his workers.
+He also built a bakery, library, and a kindergarten for the workers and their family.
 In 2004 the factory went bankrupt.
 I visited the site in 2015, the site will be reconverted in 2020.